snappmarket/favorite-places-test-case/README.md

-# places-test-case
+# favorite-places-test-case
-This is the places test case user story and PSD files
+This is the favorite places test case user story and PSD files

 <h2>Descriptions</h2>
 <p>